nadjamarin/TorsodynamicsEstimationSystemValidation/README.md

 - **3D Torso Angles:** degrees

 ## Directory Structure and Required Files
-### Data processing code files
-The MATLAB code files for processing this data can be found in [this GitHub repository](https://github.com/ssong47/TorsodynamicsEstimationSystem).
-The repository will have a folder named *TES Data Processing Code* that contains all the MATLAB code files needed to process this data.
-Note that the name of this folder corresponds to the folder of the same name in the directory structure described below.

 ### Directory structure
 Before downloading the data files and data processing code, you need to set up your directory to match the directories used in the code.
 Following this directory structure will make it easier to update your directories in the code.
 Specifically, directories will need to be updated in the following code files:
 - Gen1_aggregate_data_processing.m